hulkdx/DocsGoLang/README.md

 # Arrays

+- Fixed size
-Fixed size, even functions that requires array needs their size.
+- functions that requires array needs their size.

 # Slices

-Like array without fix size, it has initial size but can grow with append function.
-Check slices.go:14
+- array without fix size
+- it has initial size but can grow with `append` function
+- Check slices.go:14

 # Functions

-private functions start with lower-case and public functions start with capital.
+- `private` function starts with `lower case`
+- `public`  function starts with `upper case`

 ## Functions: assigned to objects
 functions can be assigned to objects: